Privacy Policy

 Local on-device crash diagnostics: kept only in app-private storage until the user deletes them, app storage is cleared, or app cleanup removes old pending reports.

-Decoded crash attachments: up to 30 days.
+Decoded crash attachments: up to 30 days from receipt.

 Email and support requests: for as long as reasonably necessary to respond, follow up, and comply with legal obligations.